When to visit the vet?

 -

 What treatment options are available for cats with hyposthenuria?
-Treatment depends on the underlying cause.
-It may include dietary adjustments, medication to support kidney function, hormone replacement therapies, or the treatment of infections.
-Regular monitoring by the veterinarian is crucial.
+The therapy is based on the underlying cause.
+It may include dietary adjustments, medications to support kidney function, hormone replacement therapies, or treatment of infections.
+Regular monitoring by the veterinarian is essential.

 -